-This year (2017-18) we’ve decided to structure GPPC’s worship around a different series of readings: the Narrative Lectionary.
-On the Sundays from September through May we’ll read the texts follow the sweep of the biblical story, from Creation through the early Christian church.
+This year will structure GPPC’s worship around a different series of readings: the Narrative Lectionary.
+On the Sundays from September through May we’ll read the texts that follow the sweep of the biblical story, from Creation through the early Christian church.

 The Narrative Lectionary was initiated in 2010 by some scholars at Luther Seminary, working in partnership with congregations across North America.
 They realized that while the Revised Common Lectionary (which has guided our worship for many years) has united the church in its reading of scripture and has given much-needed structure, it doesn’t present scripture – especially the Old Testament/Hebrew Bible – in a way that helps people to become fluent in the first language of faith.
 The Narrative Lectionary is an attempt to take nine months to do that.

 The texts include the major episodes in Scripture.
 They are arranged in a narrative sequence to help people see Scripture as a story that has coherence and a dynamic movement.

 From September to mid-December the preaching texts begin with the early chapters of Genesis, move through the stories of Israel’s early history, the exodus, the kings, prophets, exile and return.
 (We’ll continue to read brief passages from the Gospels, even when the Hebrew Bible is the focus of the preaching.)